kamilb13/SymulationEpidemicApp/README.md

 ## About

 Simulation Development Epidemic is a web application designed to manage and visualize epidemic simulations.
 It provides functionality to create, view, update, and delete simulations, as well as visualize the simulation data through charts.
+Technologies used:
+- Java, Spring Boot, Lombok
+- Angular, Chart.js, Bootstrap
+- PostgreSQL

 ## Features